Why is psychotherapy research relevant?

 - Support and collaborate with Colleges, OMs and Faculties in providing training in research methods

 - Disseminate research information that enhances practice to UKCP members.

 - Provide research background and input into UKCP policy initiatives

 - Facilitate the production of creative and innovative research in psychotherapy.

 UKCP’s Practitioner Research Network currently hosts one research project that investigates the impact of ‘intersubjective moments’ in therapy processes.
 We are also establishing a second project which will look at ‘therapy outcomes’.

 PRN provide a space for both therapists and researchers.
 Taking part in a PRN project allows practitioners to understand how research is done and what it can contribute to their psychotherapy practice.
 They also produce practice-based evidence about how therapy works ‘on the ground’.

-If you have a research related query, you can get in touch with our research team: email@example.com
+If you have a research related query, you can get in touch by emailing email@example.com

 Research Faculty Committee members